I hardly used coupons before TLC’S Extreme Couponing show. But after I saw what was possible, it motivated me to try some of their techniques.

 10. Make multiple transactions.

 Extreme couponers will make multiple transactions to maximize savings, depending on the coupon.
 This would allow you to maximize savings if there is a limit of coupons per transaction.
 You can do this by asking the cashier if it’s ok to do so, if the line is short, or be willing to go to the back of the line or come back another time.
-Some extreme couponers will do their grocery shopping separately from their sales runs.

 11. Plan out your shopping trips.